KrishnaNAcharya/Xtract/README.md

 ```
 Also, ensure that there is a Python executable installed on your device.
 ### Install dependencies
-Run this command on your terminal
+Run these commands on your terminal
 ```bash
 npm i
 ```